Quasar2134/MC-Overhaul-Survivalist-Datapack/README.md

   - 3 new overworld biomes
   - 4 new structures
   - 3 new advancement tabs representing compendiums to unlock with lore and brief descriptions for each entry
+    - Biomes are unlocked when entering the respective biome, but in the overworld the sky must be seen
+    - Structures are unlocked when entering the respective structure
+    - Mobs are unlocked by completing certain tasks/challenges as well as looking at them through a spyglass
   - More mobs now have non-zero knockback resistance
   - Improved recipes
   - New hydration system that leads to death if not taken care of, submerge into freshwater, fill water bottles or eat certain foods to replenish.
 Fire resistance effect will also stop hydration drain.